 First, it's important to know that most Scout Elves return to their families' homes during Scout Elf Return Week™, which is a weeklong window at the end of November or early December when Santa sends his elves off to be his eyes and ears for the season.
-However, because all elves are different, some may return at different times because they're working on special projects for Santa.
+However, because all elves are different, some may return at different times if they're working on special projects for Santa.
 The most important thing to know is that Santa is the only one who can grant special permission to allow a Scout Elf to come back early, and there are several ways to improve the chances of Santa saying, "Yes!" to a special visit.

 Tips for Getting Your Elf to Come Back Early

 - Write a note.
 Because Santa is the only one who can grant elves special permission to come back early, the first and most important step to seeing your elf is to get in touch with the Big Man in Red himself.
-Write down why you want your elf to visit, and what your elf will be doing during their visit.
+Write down why you want your elf to visit and what your elf will be doing during their visit.
 When it comes time to send the note to the North Pole, here are a couple of tried and true delivery methods.

 - Make fake snow.
 When considering invitations, Santa always loves to know his special helpers will be right at home during their time away from the North Pole.
 You can set yourself up for success by mixing up some snow out of household items to make your elf feel like they’re entering a winter wonderland!

 - Create a welcome zone.
 To prove to Santa how much you truly want to see your elf, pull out all the stops for your elf's visit!
-You can do this by welcoming your elf with a homemade sign, decorating an area for your elf to sit during their visit, or creating a pile of elf-sized items your Scout Elf may choose to wear for the occasion.
+You can do this by welcoming your elf with a homemade sign, decorating an area for your elf to sit during their visit or creating a pile of elf-sized clothing items your Scout Elf may choose to wear for the occasion.
 Not only will setting up a cozy welcome zone pass the time until your elf's arrival, it will show Santa how excited you are for your elf's potential visit!

 - Put candy out.
 Santa and the Scout Elves can’t resist sweets, and the more chocolates, cookies and pastries you have on hand, the more enticing your invitation may be!
 You'll definitely win points with Santa, who knows his elves can bring him sweets when they fly to the North Pole.
 Need baking project ideas?
 Check out the kid-friendly recipes available in Mrs. Claus’ Sweet Treats.